adamw1221/CS495-Lab-Inventory-Group-F/test.md

 ## High Risk Features
 Certain features have a bigger impact on our application's usefulness than others.
 Those features are, **database connectivity, server stability, user login, checkout part, and return part**.
-These test involve a mixture of automated an manual but could be adaptaed to be fully automated in the future.
+These tests involve a mixture of automated and manual but could be adapted to be fully automated in the future.

-1. Database connectivity
+1. Database Connectivity

     1. **Reason:** We have a MongoDB Atlas database that holds our equipment and user data.
-If lose conenction to it then our server won't be able to fulfil any requests, making the application useless.
+If we lose connection to it then our server won't be able to fulfill any requests, making the application useless.
     2. **Test:**
         1. In your terminal, try to hit our DB using the mongo CLI (command line interface), via our connection string.
 Run this command:
             1. **mongosh "mongodb+srv://LabAdmin:kNvoF1iXUX3GAfzk@inventory.8onczej.mongodb.net/?retryWrites=true&w=majority"**
         2. This should be the response upon a successful connection.
             1. ![Good Result](images/mongosh_pic.png)

-2. Server stability
+2. Server Stability

-    1. **Reason:** If our server goes down, a user might be able to navigate between pages (if they're available at all), but again they would be useless if there was nothing to handle requests.
+    1. **Reason:** If our server goes down a user might be able to navigate between pages (if they're available at all), but they would be inactive if there was nothing to handle requests.
     2. **Test:**

         1. In your terminal, send a manual HTTP "HEAD" request to our application's URL with this command:
             1. **curl -I https://lab-inventory-6d96bc525443.herokuapp.com/login**
         2. You should get this response: **HTTP/1.1 200 OK**
         3. An error would return something like **HTTP/1.1 404 Not Found**
         4. You can also past the link **https://lab-inventory-6d96bc525443.herokuapp.com/login** into your browser to  visit the site.
 If it serves you the login page then the server is up.
-Otherwise you should get a heroku error message page.
+Otherwise, you should get a heroku error message page.

 3. User login

-    1. **Reason:** If no one can login then the site's functionality won't be available for any requests to be made.
+    1. **Reason:** If no one can log in then the site's functionality won't be available for any requests to be made.

     2. **Test:**
         1. Covered by our automatic test.
         2. For manual testing you can visit our heroku login link above and enter **classmate** for username and password.
-You should be redirected to a student view after succesfully loging in.
+You should be redirected to a student view after successfully logging in.
         3. If this doesn't work (or another username/password combination known to be in the db), you should remain on the login page.

 4. Checkout part

-    1. **Reason:** This is our application's primary use case and one of the only pages visable to students so it's critical that it works at all times.
+    1. **Reason:** This is our application's primary use case and one of the only pages visible to students so it's critical that it works at all times.

     2. **Test:**
         1. Covered by our automatic test.
         2. For manual testing you can visit our heroku page above and log in with **classmate**.
         3. Pick an available piece of equipment from the dropdown.
 Select valid checkout dates/times and returns, then press the checkout button.
-        4. You should get a notification that it was sucessfully checked out.
+        4. You should get a notification that it was successfully checked out.

 5. Return part